HamzaJarane/laravel-exercise/docs/readme.md

 # Import Products Command

 ## Overview
 The `ImportProducts` class is a Laravel console command used to import product data into the database from a CSV file or an API source.
-It offers various options for controlling the import behavior and provides feedback during the process.
+It offers various options for controlling the import behavior and provides feedback during the process, the script uses league/csv package to read the csv file and convert it to associative array.

 ---